garanj/parkrunid/README.md

 ### Privacy policy

 This app does not collect any data of any kind.
+Your Parkrun ID is stored in the app, to allow display of the QR code / barcode but is not shared with any other app nor transmitted from the device.

 [tiles]: https://developer.android.com/codelabs/wear-tiles
 [parkrun]: https://www.parkrun.org.uk/